Sahith3637/CredWiseApp/docs/projectInfo.md

 # CredWise Customer Management System

 ## Recent Updates
+- **Loan Enquiry API**: Added new endpoint `POST /api/LoanEnquiry` for submitting loan enquiries with name, phone number, loan amount, and purpose.
+- **API Logging**: Enhanced API logging to include user ID and user type for all API calls.
 - **Loan Product Documents**: Added support for associating documents with specific loan applications through the `LoanApplicationId` field.
 - **Get All Loan Applications**: Added new endpoint `GET /api/LoanApplication/all` in `LoanApplicationController` to retrieve all loan applications with user and product details.
 - **Loan Application APIs**: Gold, Home, and Personal loan application APIs are now available in `LoanApplicationController`.